What is the MCIAT Professional Assessment?

 When can I apply?

 Any applicant who can meet the required standard is eligible to apply.
-However, they must be an active member of the Institute.
+However, they must be an active member or affiliate of the Institute.
 Click here to download the application form.